Pooran-Dewari/seurat_scripts/01_highlight_cluster/README.md

+### Motivation
-Motivation: Create an output dir, plot and output umaps with every single cluster highlighted rest grayed out
+Create an output dir, plot and output umaps with a specific cluster highlighted the rest grayed out, do this across all samples

+### Assumptions
-Assumptions: Assumes that seurat.filtered object is accessible with umap assay in it
+Assumes that seurat.filtered object is accessible with umap assay in it

+### Workflow
 The R functions attached will
 - first check if output_dir exists
 - if it doesn't, it will create the dir and output results in there